What’s in the cards for your career?

 When you don’t have a home base school, we know it can be tough to build relationships and find mentors.
 Teachers tend to lean on one another, and while your fellow OT colleagues offer you lots of support, there’s also a bastion of seasoned veterans out there who are happy to share some of their experiences with you.

-When you have a moment, head over to www.facebook.com/myOTPP and check out the community of teachers from across the spectrum, you’ll be able to connect with fellow newbies, educators who are midway through their career, and those who have retired.
-You’ll find posts like this one, this one and this one.
+When you have a moment, head over to www.facebook.com/myOTPP and check out the community of teachers from across the spectrum.
+You’ll be able to connect with fellow newbies, educators who are midway through their career, and those who have retired.